TokTok/website2/toktok/design/tqnl.md

 2. It must be able to connect to, and resolve any ‘name’ without leaking information (who’s the real info requester, the name of the ToxID searched, or the real ToxID itself).
-3. Under expected/default configuration it must not expose the Long Term Key (LTK) of the user requesting information.
+3. Under expected/default configuration it must not expose the long term public key of the user requesting information.

 ## Scope